Playing repeated games with Large Language Models: Results

-To analyze the different engines' performance, we calculated, for each game, their achieved score divided by the total score that could have been achieved under ideal conditions, i.e. if both players had played such that the player we are analyzing would have gained the maximum possible outcomes on every round.
-The results of this simulation are shown across all game types in Figure~\ref{fig:manygames}.
-We can see that all engines perform reasonably well.
-Moreover, we can observe that larger LLMs generally outperform smaller LLMs and that GPT-4 generally performs best overall.
+To analyze the different LLMs' performance, we calculated, for each game, their achieved score divided by the total score that could have been achieved under ideal conditions, i.e. if both players had played such that the player we are analyzing would have gained the maximum possible outcomes on every round.
+The results of this simulation are shown across all game types in Table~\ref{tab:all_games_results}.
+We can see that all models perform reasonably well.
+Moreover, we observe that larger LLMs generally outperform smaller LLMs.
+In particicular, GPT-4 performs best overall, outperforming Claude 2 ($t(287)=3.34$, $p<.001$, Cohen's $d=0.20$, 95\%-CIs=$[0.08,0.31]$, $BF=14.8$), davinci-003 ($t(287)=6.29$, $p<.001$, $d=0.37$, 95\%-CIs=$[0.25,0.49]$, $BF>100$), davinici-002 ($t(287)=8.45$, $p<.001$, $d=0.70$, 95\%-CIs=$[0.52,0.89]$, $BF>100$), and Llama 2 ($t(287)=7.27$, $p<.001$, $d=0.43$, 95\%-CIs=$[0.31,0.43]$, $BF>100$).

 We can use these results to take a glimpse at the different LLM's strengths.
-That LLMs are generally performing best in win-win games is not particularly surprising, given that there is always an obvious best choice in such games.
-What is, however, surprising is that they also perform well in the Prisoner's Dilemma family of games, which is known to be challenging for human players \citep{jones2008smarter}.
-We will, therefore, take a detailed look at LLM's behavior in the canonical Prisoner's Dilemma next.
+That LLMs are generally performing best in win-win games is not surprising, given that there is always an obvious best choice in such games.
+What is, however, surprising is that they also perform well in the Prisoner's Dilemma family of games, which is known to be challenging for human players \cite{jones2008smarter}.
 We can also use these results to look at the different LLM's weaknesses.
-Seemingly, all of the LLMs perform poorly in situations in which what is the best choice is not aligned with their own preferences.
-Because humans commonly solve such games via the formation of conventions, we will look at a canonical game of convention formation, the Battle of the Sexes, in more detail later.
+Seemingly, all of the LLMs perform worse in situations in which what is the best choice is not aligned with their own preferences.
+Because humans commonly solve such games via the formation of conventions, we will look at a canonical game of convention formation, the Battle of the Sexes, in more detail below.